BIBI78/opium/README.md

 - The outline for the ratings app I got from [HERE](https://github.com/andreas-ka/explore-sthlm-react-frontend) .

+- I used [ChatGPT](https://chat.openai.com/) To spell check and correct grammer throughout this project and to help add notes to the code.

 ### Media

 - All images came from [Google images](https://www.google.com/)